 - Databases supplied by third parties;

-- The date, time and domain from which you access our website;
+- The date, time and domain from which you access our websites and your web activity;

 - Personal communications with our staff.

-We collect personal information at different times which may be used for one or more of a variety of purposes, to allow us to perform our business activities and functions and to provide best possible quality of customer service.
+We collect personal information at different times, which may be used for one or more of a variety of purposes, to allow us to perform our business activities and functions and to provide the best possible quality of customer service.
 These purposes include:

 - Maintaining a record of medical queries, complaints and adverse event reports relating to our products and reporting these to relevant regulatory bodies, related companies or other companies which market the same product as may be required or prudent;